franz-deleon/ConstructInvoker/README.md

 ===============

-A ZF2 module that enables argument passing to class constructors (`__construct()`) that requires or does not require arguments at invoke time.
+A ZF2 module that enables argument passing to class constructors (`__construct()`) that requires or not require arguments at construction time.

 Quick glimpse: